 You should do your research well and think about what you want from your third pillar.
-And don’t worry if you already have a third pillar, you can have as many as you want.
+And do not worry if you already have a third pillar, you can have as many as you want.

-Personally, I have a third pillar account with PostFinance.
-For now, it’s invested between three different retirement funds.
-I’ll invest entirely in PostFinance Pension 75 which is 75% invested in stocks.
-I won’t say it’s the best since I haven’t looked at all the options, but it’s a good default.
-I’m probably going to consider opening a VIAC account for my future wife.
+Personally, I currently have a third pillar account with PostFinance.
+For now, it is invested between three different retirement funds.
+I will invest entirely in PostFinance Pension 75 which is 75% invested in stocks.
+I will not say it is the best since I have not looked at all the options.
+But it is a good default.
+I am probably going to consider opening a VIAC account for my future wife.
 And maybe a VIAC as a second account for me.
-I’m not yet decided on that.
+I am not yet decided on that.

 The other option is to have a third pillar in the form of a life insurance.
-You’ll pay a certain amount each month that will go into your insurance.
+You will pay a certain amount each month that will go into your insurance.
 Once you reach retirement age, you get a certain amount of money plus some interests.
-The amount of money that you’ll get at the end is guaranteed.
-But, the interests you’ll get are not guaranteed.
+The amount of money that you will get at the end is guaranteed.
+But, the interests you will get are not guaranteed.

 A lot of people will tell you not to use this kind of insurance.
 And a lot of insurance people will tell you that everyone should have one.

 Who to believe ?
 Should I take such an insurance ?

 Again, it depends on your situation.
 There are advantages and disadvantages.
 First, it is true that you will not get back the entire amount you paid, contrary to a third pillar in a bank.
 However, this amount is guaranteed.
 If your third pillar in a bank has done poorly because of a bear market, you can end up loosing money.
 With an insurance, you will get at least the guaranteed amount.
 The interests will vary of course.